xmake-io/xmake-docs/guide/syntax_description.md

 ## Configuration Separation

-Xmake.lua uses the 28th principle to implement a two-layer separate configuration of the description domain and the script domain.
+Xmake.lua uses the 80:20 rule (aka [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle)) to implement a two-layer separate configuration of the description domain and the script domain.

-What is the 28th principle?
+What is the 80:20 rule?
 In short, most of the project configuration, 80% of the cases, are basic basic configurations, such as: `add_cxflags`, `add_links`, etc.
 Only less than 20% of the space needs to be extra complex to meet some special configuration needs.

 The remaining 20% of the configuration is usually more complicated. if it is directly flooded in the whole xmake.lua, the whole project configuration will be very confusing and very unreadable.